-Now you cannot just go and try foods and hope that it is best that Munich has to offer.
+Now you cannot just go and try foods and hope that it is the best that Munich has to offer.
 There are almost 140 restaurants serving at the Oktoberfest.
 The large Beer tents have a wide-ranging menu along with the famous Munich breweries and the food stalls are set up throughout the gardens for your discretion.
-This guide here tells you the foods that you must not come back without trying because it may be a big part of your whole experience.
+This guide here tells you the foods that you must not come back without trying because they may be a big part of your whole experience in Oktoberfest men outfits.

 The Bavarian-style roast chicken is the most popular and well-deserved popularity it is.
-Not just delicious and succulent but is one big serving and is available in tents and on stall outside the tent for you beer-infused bellies to soak up a little.
+Not just delicious and succulent but is one big serving and is available in tents and on a stall outside the tent for your beer-infused bellies to soak up a little.